Mexico City National Cemetery: History

 The cemetery, which is administered by the American Battle Monuments Commission, is open daily to the public from 9 a.m. to 5 p.m. except December 25 and January 1.
-It is open on host country holidays.
-When the cemetery is open to the public, a staff member is on duty in the Visitor Building to answer questions and escort relatives to grave and memorial sites.
+It is open on Mexican holidays.
+When the cemetery is open to the public, a staff member is on duty in the Visitor Building to answer questions and to escort relatives to grave and memorial sites.

 Location

 The cemetery is at 31 Virginia Fabregas, Colonia San Rafael, about 2 mi west of the Mexico City Metropolitan Cathedral and 1 mi north of the U.S. embassy.